 In fact, with the amount of scavenging they do, it’s safe to say they may need this more than humans.
 Actually, some of this scavenging results in them eating fermented food as well.

 They’re outside eating an old thrown-out sandwich, deer poop, and maybe a snack or two from the trash when you aren’t looking.
 Wild dogs and cats take this further and even eat other dead animals.
-It’s not pleasant to think about but the stomach contents of the animal being eaten are the most prized part.
-The interesting thing is, that those stomach contents are typically fermented so wild dogs and cats get plenty of fermented food this way, along with all the associated beneficial bacteria.
+It’s not pleasant to think about, but the stomach contents of the animal being eaten are the most prized part.
+Interestingly, those stomach contents are typically fermented, so wild dogs and cats get plenty of fermented food this way, along with all the associated beneficial bacteria.

 Before dogs became domesticated, they would obtain a percentage of their vegetable roughage, phytonutrients, and antioxidants from what they consumed in their prey’s digestive organs.

-In essence, they were getting fermented foods from the partially digested stomach contents of their prey.
+Essentially, they were getting fermented foods from their prey’s partially digested stomach contents.

 Think about probiotics and how helpful they are for humans.
 Same for dogs.
 Probiotics are helpful for them as well.